dm-vev/magnolia/applets/rust/rdd/README.md

 - Large skip/seek values that do not fit in off_t fall back to read-and-discard or zero-fill loops instead of seek.
 - Short reads during skip stop the copy loop, matching EOF behavior.
+- Input read errors with conv=noerror keep processing, and conv=sync pads the block with zeros as in FreeBSD dd(1).